erwinpasia/ERP_Agentic_Systems_Projects/5-Day Gen AI Intensive Course 2025 - Kaggle_and_Google/Capstone_Projects/README.md

 ### **2. Tools Integration**

 The diagram describes tools as expanding "capabilities beyond the knowledge of their original dataset" to "interact with external resources."
-Your notebook showcases this with:
+The notebook showcases this with:

 - **Stateless Tools**: `get_menu`, `get_item_details`, and `get_recommendations` that query the ChromaDB vector database
 - **Stateful Tools**: `add_to_order`, `remove_from_order`, `clear_order`, `confirm_order`, and `place_order` that modify persistent state